htc-ccis1301/fall-2017/_readings/intro-template-html.md

 {% gist mbMosman/5785c6e9534e956b79d7 basicHTML5.html %}

 Now let's learn a bit more about it.
 We'll go through the structure of this template piece by piece, or in better HTML terminology, element by element.

-{% include alert.html type="warning"
-    content="Be very careful with your typing.
-Make sure that you get every single key correct.
-A missing quote or angle bracket <> can be hard to find and cause problems with the display or page validation."
-%}

 ### DOCTYPE
 The `DOCTYPE`, or Document Type Declaration, is used to identify what type of markup a document is written in.
 The doctype for HTML5 is quite simple: